 The big question is how exactly are the oceans getting warmer?
 The answer is simple, climate change.
 This has been in the news for decades, but not enough has been done.

 Greenhouse gas emissions are released into the air at dangerous amounts.
-These gasses remain in the atmosphere and absorb heat from the sun.
+These gases remain in the atmosphere and absorb heat from the sun.
 This absorbed heat raises the global temperature and results in the melting of the polar ice caps and sheets.
 Large ice sheets would naturally reflect the sun’s rays, but with the ice sheets melted, the oceans absorb that heat.
 These factors combined hasten the warming of the oceans.

 Is It Too Late To Change